apache/mxnet/docs/python_docs/python/tutorials/performance/index.rst

    ..
       TBD Content
       .. card::
-         :title: DNNL
+         :title: oneDNN
-         :link: backend/mkldnn/mkldnn_readme
+         :link: backend/dnnl/dnnl_readme

-         How to get the most from your CPU by using Intel's DNNL.
+         How to get the most from your CPU by using oneDNN.

       .. card::
          :title: TVM